yeasy/learning_pickleball/04_dink_en.md

 * keep patient;
 * The body can move and sway with the ball, but the center of gravity should remain stable when hitting the ball;
-* Hit the ball in front of you always, and hit ball from the front of the ball's moving direction;
+* Hit the ball in front of you, hit ball from the front of the ball's moving direction, and hit the ball when exhale;
 * The wrist should be fixed, and use the body and shoulder to drive the arm to exert force.

 Dink rely a lot on hands sensitivity, so special touch practice is required first.